AbhiRatnakumar/omnigenic_ppi_core_genes_plos_genetics_paper/README.md

 `perl annotate_studies_with_excess_PPI_edges.pl`

-### Calculate distance between GWAS hit and core gene and remove core genes that are within 1MB of a gwas hit
+### Remove core genes that are within 1MB of a GWAS hit

 `perl get_distance.pl`